 It’s also taught in Trinitarianism that the times Jesus knew people’s thoughts prove He is God: “Why reason ye these things in your hearts?”
 (Mar 2:8); “And Jesus knowing their thoughts” (Mar 9:4); “But he knew their thoughts” (Luk 6:8); “And Jesus, perceiving the thought of their heart” (Luk 9:47); “But he, knowing their thoughts” (Luk 11:17).
-But knowing certain people’s thoughts at times doesn’t correlate to Him knowing all people’s thoughts all the time.
-The Father simply allowed Him to know people’s thoughts at certain times by His breath in Him.
+But knowing some people’s thoughts at certain times doesn’t correlate to Him knowing all people’s thoughts all the time.
+The Father simply allowed Him to know people’s thoughts at times by His breath in Him.

 “And Jesus said, Who touched me?
 When all denied, Peter and they that were with him said, Master, the multitude throng thee and press thee, and sayest thou, Who touched me?
 And Jesus said, Somebody hath touched me: for I perceive that virtue is gone out of me.”
 (Luk 8:45-46).
 If He knew everything all the time, why didn’t He know who touched Him at this time?
 Was He just pretending to not know?
 Mark’s account states “And Jesus, immediately knowing in himself that virtue had gone out of him, turned him about in the press, and said, Who touched my clothes?”
 (Mar 5:30).
 God doesn’t need to turn around and ask for information!